 - Symptoms of mental health concerns interfering with daily life

-- Family life changing event or emergency
+- Life-changing event or emergency in the family

 - Extended visits to home communities/countries

-- Technology or substance over use
+- Technology or substance over-use

-- Financial instability
+- Financial insecurity

 - Sleep issues